New York Provincial Congress: Third Provincial Congress

-First Constitutional Convention
+Fourth Provincial Congress (Convention of Representatives of the State of New York)

 The Fourth Provincial Congress convened in White Plains on July 9, 1776 and became known as the First Constitutional Convention.
 It declared the independent state of New York on July 9, 1776.
-On the same day the Declaration of Independence was read by George Washington on the commons of New York City to the Continental Army and local citizens, who celebrated by tearing down the statue of George III in Bowling Green.
+On the same day the Declaration of Independence was read by George Washington to the Continental Army and local citizens on the commons of New York City, who celebrated by tearing down the statue of George III in nearby Bowling Green.
 On July 10, 1776, the Fourth Provincial Congress changed its name to the Convention of Representatives of the State of New York, and "acts as legislature without an executive."
 On August 1, the convention assigned the task of drafting a constitution to a committee of thirteen and ordered it to report a draft by August 27, but it did not do so until March 12, 1777.
 While adjourned it left a Committee of Safety in charge.

 The Constitution of the State of New York was adopted on April 20, 1777 in Kingston.
 The governor would be elected and not appointed, voting qualifications were reduced, secret ballots were introduced, and civil rights were guaranteed.
 On July 9, 1778 the State of New York signed the Articles of Confederation and officially became part of the government of the United States of America, though it had been a part of the nation as representative were signatories to the Declaration in 1776.